 Cleveland Rape Crisis Center’s mission is to support survivors of rape and sexual abuse, promote healing and prevention, and advocate for social change.
 Our vision is the elimination of sexual violence.

-Each year, the Center serves more than 36,000 people in Cuyahoga, Lake, Geauga and Ashtabula Counties, leveraging 50 full-time staff and more than 100 volunteers.
+Each year, the Center serves more than 36,000 people in Cuyahoga, Lake, Geauga and Ashtabula Counties, leveraging more than 50 full-time staff and more than 100 volunteers.

-Our main office is located in downtown Cleveland, Ohio, and we operate 11 satellite offices in our four-county service area in Northeast Ohio.
+Our main office is located in downtown Cleveland, Ohio, and we operate 14 satellite offices in Northeast Ohio.

 Core Values & Guiding Principles